rsmith-github/smart_rota/README.md

 ## Getting Started

-To get started with the Rota Management System, clone the repository and follow the setup instructions for both frontend (React) and backend (Django) environments.
+To get started with Smart Rota, clone the repository and follow the setup instructions for both frontend (React) and backend (Django) environments.

 ## Prerequisites